Glad You Came Here. Please Meet A

 In all of his writings Dychtwald asserts elders are more savvy than we give them credit for.
 They are shrewder gate-keepers and they have adult children, however distant physically, as backup.
 They are not fooled by the whimsical and often quixotic nature of social media that influences that now shapes public opinion.

 Throughout her career Cindy Connelly has connected consumers to products and clients to services across a broad range of products and industries.
-Having spent decades in advertising and brand-building she understands the selling and buying environments and the need to make authentic connections Because she has never been tethered to one sector she is adept at learning new vocabularies and business models, quick to understand motivations, and even better at developing a differentiating voice in communications
+Having spent decades in advertising and brand-building she understands the selling and buying environments and the need to make authentic connections.

-Beginning her career at Macy’s she has never strayed too far from her retail roots: the ability to identify with consumers, talk to their needs, wants, hopes and dreams, and respond to the changing marketplace with a sense of urgency.
+Beginning her career at Macy’s she has never strayed too far from her retail roots: the ability to identify with consumers.
+Talk to their needs, wants, hopes and dreams, and respond to the changing marketplace with a sense of urgency.

 Beyond her day job, Cindy’s life reflects commitments of time and expertise to those who can benefit from her experience in fundraising, development, research, communications and branding.
 She has served on the boards and in roles with St. Francis House in Boston, the National Arthritis Foundation in Atlanta, The Home for Little Wanderers, RFK Action Corp and others.